pluggles/randomBackground/README.md

 http://api.imgur.com/

-once you get your client ID and client secret put them in the script for their respective api_key_id and api_secret variables Also you will need change the user agent on the r = praw.Reddit(user_agent='') line.
+once you get your client ID and client secret put them in the script for their respective api_key_id and api_secret variables Also you will need change the user agent on the r = praw.Reddit(user_agent="MAKE THIS UNIQUE") line.

 You can add and remove any subreddits you want to get images from in the selectSubreddit() function.